Paul was born and raised in North Vancouver. He obtained a BA from SFU in 2010 and a JD from TRU in 2014. He was called to the BC bar in 2015.

-Outside of work, Paul lives with his girlfriend in downtown Vancouver.
-He enjoys spending time with his friends and family, and goes hiking and camping as much as time permits.
+Outside of work, Paul enjoys spending time with friends and family, biking and hiking, and keeping up with Game of Thrones.

 Some of Paul's recent case results include: